Anousheh Ansari: Spaceflight

 Ansari trained as a backup for Daisuke Enomoto for a Soyuz flight to the International Space Station, through Space Adventures, Ltd. On August 21, 2006, Enomoto was medically disqualified from flying the Soyuz TMA-9 mission that was due to launch the following month.
 The next day Ansari was elevated to the prime crew.

 Ansari holds a plant grown in the Zvezda Service Module of the International Space Station.

 Asked what she hoped to achieve on her spaceflight, Ansari said, "I hope to inspire everyone—especially young people, women, and young girls all over the world, and in Middle Eastern countries that do not provide women with the same opportunities as men—not to give up their dreams and to pursue them...
 It may seem impossible to them at times.
 But I believe they can realize their dreams if they keep it in their hearts, nurture it, and look for opportunities and make those opportunities happen."
 The day before her departure, she was interviewed on Iran national television for the astronomy show Night's Sky.
 The hosts wished her success and thanked her on behalf of the Iranians.
 Ansari in return thanked them.

 Ansari lifted off on the Soyuz TMA-9 mission with commander Mikhail Tyurin (RSA) and flight engineer Michael Lopez-Alegria (NASA) at 04:59 (UTC) on Monday, September 18, 2006, from Baikonur, Kazakhstan.
 Ansari became the fourth (and first female) space tourist.
-Her contract did not allow for disclosure of the amount paid, but previous space tourists have paid more than $20 million USD.
+Her contract did not allow for disclosure of the amount paid, but previous space tourists have paid more than 20 million US$.
 The spacecraft docked with the International Space Station (ISS) on Wednesday, September 20, 2006, at 05:21 (UTC).
 Ansari landed safely aboard Soyuz TMA-8 on September 29, 2006, at 01:13 UTC on the steppes of Kazakhstan (90 kilometers north of Arkalyk) with U.S. astronaut Jeffrey Williams and Russian cosmonaut Pavel Vinogradov.
 She was given red roses from an unidentified official, and a kiss from her husband, Hamid.
 The crew's rescuers moved them to Kustanai by helicopter for the welcome ceremony.

 During her nine-day stay on board the International Space Station, Ansari agreed to perform a series of experiments on behalf of the European Space Agency.
 She conducted four experiments, including: